 All the people who made degraded comments about me.
 Some of them may not have thought I would ever see those comments.
 They may have got carried away with what they thought was a bit of a joke, a tease.
 I am not going to let what happened make me a people-hater, hungry for vengeance or vindication.

 Not everyone has to be our best friend.
 Some people might really warm to us, others not so much.
 We don’t all have the same sense of style, interests, beliefs or sense of humour.
-But that’s no reason to go round viewing people as enemies.
+But that’s no reason to go round viewing people as enemies, accusing them of discrimination.
 In fact, if I thought people thought I was unlikable, well, it would just make me want to be even nicer to everyone I came into contact with.
 If people are just outrightly unpleasant, I still take pleasure in being a nice person, who bears no ill-feeling or malice.

 However…we all have a right to some respect.
 If people are slandering us, spreading malicious rumours, degrading insults – that is a valid reason to feel hurt.
 Retaliation is not a great idea, in my opinion.
 But there are usually ways to report what is happening.
 I should have gone to my superiors and told them what was happening.
 I showed them the records I kept after I was attacked.
 I wish I had shown them before.
 My superiors were angry with Jack.
 I could have damaged his reputation and career as a volunteer.
 But I pleaded with them.
 I made every excuse for Jack that I could think of.
 I said he was stressed and the situation had grown beyond his control.